-Once mevalonate is produced, it is then phosphorylated and decarboxylated to form an isoprenoid unit.
+Once mevalonate is produced, it is phosphorylated and decarboxylated to form an isoprenoid unit.
 Each unit is made up of isopentyl diphosphate.
-This reaction is repeated until 6 isoprenoid units are produced.
+This reaction is repeated until six isoprenoid units are produced.
 These are then isomerized into dimethylallyl diphosphate and condensed with another isoprenoid unit to form geranyl diphosphate.
 Yet again, another isoprenoid unit condenses with this to form farnesyl diphosphate.
 It takes two of these compounds to form squalene by condensation.

 Cholesterol Transport Inhibitors: Ezetimibe

-- Prodrug, undergoes glucuronidation in liver
+- The prodrug undergoes glucuronidation in the liver

 - Inhibits cholesterol transporter: prevents absorption of dietary cholesterol and phytosterol, reactive increase in LDL receptors